 Now, a trip to the mission/museum will reveal several things.
 The most intriguing being that the entrance of the church lists out the U.S. Army personnel that sacrificed their lives during the Texan Revolution.

 Native narratives and the history of colonization are complex topics.
 But despite the Battle of the Alamo being a key event to Texan independence, I wonder if it is particularly just to document history in such a way that neglects many key aspects.

-2. Enjoy a Stroll at San Antonio Riverwalk
+2. Join a Scavenger Hunt at San Antonio Riverwalk

 San Antonio is known for its beautiful riverside pedestrian streets.
 Constructions for the 4 km San Antonio River Walk began in the late 1920s.
 A casual stroll will lead you along the river, in-between some cute buildings, and dozens of restaurants, hotels, roadside cafes, tourist souvenir shops, theaters, and museums.
 All of these facilities are pleasantly located in the valley below the city street level.
 It is a relaxing experience altogether.

 Better than a mere stroll, a fun thing to do in San Antonio is to take part in a scavenger hunt near the riverwalk.
 You can see the sights of the city while enjoying a fun game with friends and family.

 3. Get a Glimpse of the City on the Go Rio Cruise